-- Talk to scientist mentors so that they understand what their role during the Orientation Scavenger Hunt will be, as well as the location where they will be "hiding" Watershed Plaza - Explain that each mentor will not be with their group for the first two activities of the day. - \circ They will be the mentor on the scavenger hunt for the other group. - They will join the other science group for the Living Lab tour. - Walk around and remind staff who are participating in Mentor Training Speed Dating Activity and let them know which science lab meeting place to report to. - Help mentors get where they are going throughout the morning.
+- Talk to scientist mentors so that they understand what their role during the Orientation Scavenger Hunt will be, as well as the location where they will be "hiding" Watershed Plaza - o Explain that each mentor will not be with their group for the first two activities of the day. - o They will be the mentor on the scavenger hunt for the other group. - o They will join the other science group for the Living Lab tour. - Walk around and remind staff who are participating in Mentor Training Speed Dating Activity and let them know when and where to arrive. - O During Speed Interview activity introduction, assign these staff members a "pod" of chairs to sit at while they wait for the activity to start. - Help mentors get where they are going throughout the morning. - Confirm buses for the next day.

-- Set up for Orientation Scavenger Hunt: - In the Ocean Alcove have the giant screen say: - "Welcome to the David C. Copley Ocean Alcove Ocean Leaders!
-This is a great place to hang out, do homework, and study during the school year!" - In the Cox Innovation Alcove: - Write on the white board "Sign your name on the whiteboard using whatever color and whatever style of writing you would like." - Write in the center of the whiteboard: "Future Science Leaders!" - Place dry erase markers in multiple colors near whiteboard. - In the Watershed Plaza: - Set up a whiteboard + stand and write the following questions on the board: - Where did you go to college and why did you choose that school? - How did you know you were interested in being a scientist? - What is an obstacle you have faced in your job and how did you overcome that? - What subject was difficult for you in school and how did you overcome that? - What company do you work for now and what do you enjoy most about it? - Who is someone who helped you on your pathway to becoming a scientist? - What is something you did when you were younger that made you interested in science? - What was a job/internship/volunteer experience you did that you realized wasn't a fit for you and how did that shape or change your pathway? - o In the Walter J. and Betty C. Zable Discovery Gallery set up the Community Agreements poster. - On the Living Roof: - Place the "Living Roof" card on a bench and place a rock on top so card does not blow away.
+- Set up for Orientation Scavenger Hunt: - o In the Ocean Alcove have the giant screen say: - "Welcome to the David C. Copley Ocean Alcove Ocean Leaders!
+This is a great place to hang out, do homework, and study during the school year!" - o In the Cox Innovation Alcove: - Write on the white board "Sign your name on the whiteboard using whatever color and whatever style of writing you would like." - Write in the center of the whiteboard: "Future Science Leaders!" - Place dry erase markers in multiple colors near whiteboard. - o In the Watershed Plaza: - Set up a whiteboard + stand and write the following questions on the board: - Where did you go to college and why did you choose that school? - How did you know you were interested in being a scientist? - What is an obstacle you have faced in your job and how did you overcome that? - What subject was difficult for you in school and how did you overcome that? - What company do you work for now and what do you enjoy most about it? - Who is someone who helped you on your pathway to becoming a scientist? - What is something you did when you were younger that made you interested in science? - What was a job/internship/volunteer experience you did that you realized wasn't a fit for you and how did that shape or change your pathway? - o In the Walter J. and Betty C. Zable Discovery Gallery set up the Community Agreements poster. - On the Living Roof: - Place the "Living Roof" card on a bench and place a rock on top so card does not blow away. - Set up for Speed Interview Activity: - o Check with IPM on the student to mentor ratio for the activity. - Based on the above, if possible, in advance set up pods of chairs in a "circle" around the room.
+If this can't be done in advance figure out which chairs in your space will be used and have students help move chairs into pods at the start of the activity.